-The result of the data analysis in table 1 was significant due to the fact that the obtained tvalue (38.031) was greater than the critical t-value (1.96) at 0.05 level with (1438) degree of freedom; this result implies that there is significant difference in the level of administrative effectiveness between male and female principals in secondary schools.
-The significance of the result is in agreement with the opinion of Stogdill (2004) who observed that male principals are more administratively effective than their female counterpart, they attribute this disparity to men's stamina and ability to work even at stress and other interfering factor more longer.
-It also agreed with the opinion of Ejiogu (2002) who opined that women performed better when they are heading a single sex school (girl's school) and their performance is observed to be low when they are in-charge of mixed sex school.
+The result of the data analysis in table 1 was significant due to the fact that the obtained t-value (38.031) was greater than the critical t-value (1.96) at 0.05 level with (1438) degree of freedom; this result implies that there is significant difference in the level of administrative effectiveness between male and female Principals in secondary schools.
+The significance of the result is in agreement with the opinion of Stogdill (2004) who observed that male Principals are more administratively effective than their female counterparts.
+They attribute this disparity to men's stamina and ability to work even under stress and other interfering factors much longer.
+It also agreed with the opinion of Ejiogu (2002) who opined that women performed better when they are heading a single sex school (girl's school), and their performance is observed to be lower when they are in-charge of a mixed sex school.
 The significance of the result caused the null hypotheses to be rejected while the alternative one was accepted.